bjks/gfp_gaussian_process/README.md

 ### Output
-##### Minimization
+##### Maximization
-- Will create a file containing the parameter settings at the top 12 lines and all steps of the likelihood minimization
+- Will create a file containing the parameter settings at the top 12 lines and all steps of the likelihood maximization
 - The file (given the input file `example.csv`) is named as follows: `example_f<fixed>_b<bounds>.csv`, where `<fixed>` lists the variable via the index as eg printed when the code is run and `<bounds>` lists the bound parameters in the same way.
 Example: `example_f034_b129.csv`
 -
 ##### 1D scan